Identifying and Preventing Phlebotomy-Related Injuries: A Guide for Healthcare Professionals

 Patient identification

-The safety of patients during phlebotomy procedures depends on accurate identification.
-Protocols for patient ID typically include checking two identifying pieces, verifying the name and birthdate in person rather than relying solely on bed labels/records, as well as established guidelines when a patient has no documents or shares a surname with another individual present.
-Barcoding systems are essential to guarantee correct patienet identificaion by scanning wristbands/ID bands.
-Minimizing medical errors while expediting specimen collection and providing optimal care at all times.
+The safety of patients during phlebotomy procedures hinges on accurate identification.
+Protocols for patient ID usually involve checking two identifying pieces, and verifying the name and birthdate in person rather than relying solely on bed labels or records.

 Equipment selection